The Black Squirrel Home And Garden Walk

 If you have ever wondered how to beautify your neighborhood, here is some inspiration.

-From Beet Tops to Black-Eyed Susan lined walkways, the community planted, weeded, and organized themselves to feature their neighborhood as a Garden Tourism Destination.
-Black Squirrel Home & Garden Walk through the Memorial Park neighborhood of Niagara Falls, New York, was filled with some superb gardens!
+From Beet Tops to Black-Eyed Susan-lined walkways, the community planted, weeded, and organized itself to feature its neighborhood as a Garden Tourism Destination.
+The Black Squirrel Home & Garden Walk through the Memorial Park neighborhood of Niagara Falls, New York, was filled with some superb gardens!

 This is just the ticket for those of us who will walk any distance to see the secret backyard oases in neighborhood gardens.
 You’ll find interesting details in the ‘nooks and crannies that delight and give you ideas for little gardens or flower pots at home.
 People came from far and wide to get a look, talk to the gardeners, and learn about new ideas and plants.

-Of course, there are gardens at parks, but in neighborhood walks, you get to see home gardens lovingly worked by green-thumbed residents themselves.
+Of course, there are gardens at parks, but in neighborhood walks, you see home gardens lovingly worked by green-thumbed residents.
 Everyone we talked to along the way confirmed just how much they put into their gardens.
 All seemed happy to do it.
 As the old saying goes, “If you want to be happy all your life, plant a garden.”

-Even though this took place in August 2019, and I am updating the article in 2022, I want you to know that I still have a prized Canna Lily because of the information one of the gardeners gave me.
+I want you to know that I still have a prized Canna Lily because of the information one of the gardeners gave me.
 Did you know you can overwinter this tall-standing tropical flowering plant?
 Well, you can.
 You save the bulb in a dark, cold place like your cellar.
-Then plant again in spring.
+Then, plant again in spring.
 The flowers produce large seeds in fall, which can also be harvested and planted.
+I grew some from seeds, but buying a pot and overwintering it is much easier.

 Garden Tourism is one way to enhance a cityscape.
 All you need are a few willing hands, some funding through a local organization, and the will to do it.
 You may enjoy the book Garden Tourism by R.W.
 Benfield.